 Summary: Yes, PayPal does have a host of advantages, for both the customer as well as the merchant, compared to card payments.
 Yes, it is one of the most popular alternative payment methods.
 However, there are two sides to this coin, PayPal isn’t the be-all and end-all of online payment methods.
-Case in point, eBay ditching PayPal for Adyen, after a 15-year collab.
-What is happening?
-Why did they do it?
-And do merchants and businesses have a leaf or two to take out of their book?
-What are the other popular payment methods that can be leveraged instead of (and in addition to) PayPal?
+This post lists the top PayPal alternatives that merchants and businesses around the world should be looking at.

 - They could buy at most online stores around the world using a single PayPal account, without having to enter their card or bank account details every single time.

 - As PayPal encrypts and keeps all the card/bank account details private, they needn’t worry about disclosing their financial information online again.
 Thus safeguarding the data from hackers, who could simply download them from a merchant’s website.